UK govt urged to extend worker support after reopening delay - WTMJ

 “Now is the time to ease off the accelerator, because by being cautious now we have the chance in the next four weeks to save many thousands of lives by vaccinating millions more people,” Prime Minister Boris Johnson said Monday when announcing the delay.

-Following the announcement, unions joined with business leaders to urge the government to compensate those affected by the delay, particularly those in the arts and hospitality industries.
+Following the announcement, unions joined business leaders to urge the Conservative government to compensate those affected by the delay.

-Frances O’Grady, the general secretary of the Trades Union Congress, said the delay means “many workers and businesses will need more help.”
-She said the government should delay asking businesses to make contributions beginning in July to the salary support scheme it has had since March 2020.
+Frances O’Grady, general secretary of the Trades Union Congress, said the government should delay asking businesses to make contributions to the salary support program it has operated since March 2020.

+Under the Job Retention Scheme, the government has been paying 80% of the salaries of those unable to work because of the restrictions.
+But beginning in July, that support goes down to 70% with firms contributing 10%, a change O’Grady fears could lead to job losses.
+The scheme becomes less generous through the summer before it finally expires at the end of September.

 “We can’t afford for more companies to go the wall, taking good jobs with them,” she said.

-Cabinet Officer minister Michael Gove, a close ally to Johnson, appeared to indicate that no more financial help will be forthcoming, saying that the government’s support programs were predicated on the assumption that there could be delays in the road map out of lockdown.
+Cabinet Officer minister Michael Gove, a close ally to Johnson, appeared to indicate that no more financial help will be forthcoming, saying that the government’s support programs understood there could be delays in the roadmap out of lockdown.

 “It would require an unprecedented and remarkable alteration in the progress of the disease,” he said.